Wake Up Lovin' You

 "Wake Up Lovin' You" is a song written by Josh Osborne, Matthew Ramsey and Trevor Rosen, and sung by American country music singer Craig Morgan.
-It was released in July 2013 as the first single from his compilation album The Journey (Livin' Hits).
+It was released in July 2013 as the first single from his second compilation album The Journey (Livin' Hits) (2013).
+The track is a midtempo ballad about a man unable to forget his former lover despite his actions.
+The song received positive reviews from critics.
+"Wake Up Lovin' You" peaked at numbers 14 and 20 on both the Billboard Country Airplay and Hot Country Songs charts respectively.
+It also reached number 99 on the Hot 100 for two non-consecutive weeks.
+The song also charted in Canada, peaking at number 40 on the Country chart.
+A music video for the single was directed by Kristin Barlowe.

 Content

-The song is a midtempo ballad about a man who, despite being parted from his lover, is unable to forget her despite his actions.
+"Wake Up Lovin' You" is a midtempo ballad about a man who, despite being parted from his lover, is unable to forget her despite his actions.

 Morgan told The Boot that "I really believe that this will be the song of my career, because it’s a turning point."

 Critical reception

 Giving it a "B+", Joseph Hudak of Country Weekly compared the song's theme favorably to "Sunday Mornin' Comin' Down" by Kris Kristofferson, and said that the song was "dark stuff" for Morgan.
 It received 4 out of 5 stars from Billy Dukes of Taste of Country, who wrote that "The strength of the vocals rub against the vulnerability of the lyrics and story.
 The production plays a role in creating this big sturdy ballad, as well."